How to Find Happiness Every Day

-You may not have full control over what your surroundings look like, but try to add something to brighten it.
+You may not have full control over what your surroundings look like, but try to add something to brighten them.
 Add a personal picture to your car, a bright flower to your office, or buy a pair of red shoes so you can add to your happiness with every step you take.

-Learn what makes you happy
+Learn what brings happiness to you

 Next time you smile or laugh or feel happy, pay attention.
 What made you feel that way?
 What can you do to bring more of it into your life?

-If your happiness starts to slip think of ONE thing that you’re grateful for.
+If your happiness starts to slip, think of ONE thing that you’re grateful for.
 Be as specific as you can.
 For instance, if bad weather is putting a damper on your mood, remind yourself, “I’m grateful for my boots that are warm and keep the wet off of my feet.
 I’m grateful that they’re bright yellow and that I was able to buy them for 50% off last year.
-I’m so glad I remembered to put them on before I left the house…” The more in-depth you go, the more grateful you’ll feel, and the happier you’ll be.
+I’m so glad I remembered to put them on before I left the house…” The more in-depth you go, the more grateful you’ll feel and the happier you’ll be.